-The flammable liquids used to power these items can cause a fire or explosion, which can result in death or serious injury.
+Information (guide used to power these items can cause a fire or explosion, which can result in death or serious injury.

-To reduce risk:
+To reduce risk.

 1. Do not ride in the vehicle storage area when vehicles are present.

 2. Do not sleep in the vehicle storage area when vehicles are present.